boris-kz/CogAlg/README.md

 .

 ANN learns via some version of Hebbian “fire together, wire together” coincidence reinforcement.
 Normally, “neuron’s” inputs are weighed at synapses, then summed and thresholded into output.
 Final output also back- propagates to synapses and is combined with their last input to adjust the weights.
 This weight adjustment is learning.
-But prior summation degrades initial resolution of inputs, precluding any comparison between them (the inputs are recoverable, but why degrade and then spend a ton of computation restoring them).
+But prior summation degrades resolution of inputs, precluding any comparison between them (the inputs are recoverable, but why degrade and then spend a ton of computation restoring them).

 This is an inherently coarse statistical method: inputs are summed within samples defined by initially random weights.
-These weights are trained into meaningful values by SGD: practically a brute force and too expensive to scale without supervision or task-specific reinforcement.
-Again, CogAlg is comparison-first and resulting patterns are immediately meaningful.
-Basically, my feedback is infinitely finer-grained than backpropagation.
+These weights are trained into meaningful values by Stochastic Gradient Descent backpropagation.
+Which is practically a brute-force trial and error, too expensive to scale without supervision or task-specific reinforcement.
+CogAlg is comparison-first and resulting patterns are immediately meaningful.
+In other words, my initial feedback is simply prior pixel, which is infinitely finer-grained than backpropagation.

-Currently the most successful method is CNN, which computes match as a product: input * kernel (weights), adjusted by some activation function.
-But kernels start with useless random weights and are adjusted by very coarse trial and error, delayed by hidden layers.
-It’s understandable in biology, the brain is born with a fixed number of neurons, they can’t be grown on demand and learn only by adding and adjusting connections.
+Currently the most successful method is CNN, which computes similarity as a product: input * kernel (weights), adjusted by some activation function.
+Again, kernels start with useless random weights and their adjustment is delayed (coarsified) by hidden layers.
+Human brain is born with a final number of neurons.
+Before getting real inputs, they keep in shape by processing random noise, and then learn by adding and adjusting connections.
 But in software, generating new nodes that locally represent learned content should be far more efficient.

-And similarity to weights is vastly exaggerated by matrix multiplication: conceptually, match is a common subset, not superset of comparands.
-This exaggeration is compensated by some activation function, but that’s another unprincipled and inaccurate hack, which causes vanishing  or exploding weight gradients.
+More importantly, similarity is vastly exaggerated by matrix multiplication: match is a common subset, not superset of comparands.
+This exaggeration is compensated by some activation function, but that’s another unprincipled and inaccurate hack, causing vanishing or exploding gradients.
-Multiplication is analog (cheap) in the brain, and exaggeration adds resistance to noise, but at the cost of inherent inaccuracy.
-I believe noise cancellation should be separate from recognition, specific to local properties of noise, which should be learned and updated along with those of the input itself.
+In the brain, multiplication is analog (cheap) and exaggeration adds resistance to noise.
+But the cost is inherent inaccuracy.
+I believe noise cancellation should be separate from recognition, specific to local properties of noise, which should be learned and updated along with those of input itself.

 ANN compute difference  (error) on their output layer, but not between hidden layers.
 This distinction is only justified in supervised learning, where we have some specific expectation.
-In unsupervised learning, all layers are equally unknown before input.
-So, each layer should compute both similarity (kernel) and difference: feedback to lower layer.
+In unsupervised learning, all layers are equally unknown before the input.
+So, each layer should compute both similarity and difference: feedback to a lower layer.
 In a temporal input flow, such difference should update expectations.
-I think this disconnected update is what causes initialization bias in ANN, and similar confirmation bias in humans.
+I think it’s this delayed update that causes initialization bias in ANN, and much of similar confirmation bias in humans.

 Also, both input and kernel in ANN are arrays, often 2D or higher.
 This is far more coarse, thus less potentially selective and efficient, than one-to-one comparison of laterally adjacent inputs in my algorithm.
 I use “level” vs. “layer” because my levels are not identical.
 Complexity of inputs and operations is incremental with elevation: initial inputs are pixels, higher-level inputs are patterns formed on lower levels.
 My inference is comparison that forms separate match and difference, and the difference is fed back to update level-wide filters.